roman-milk/roman-milk.github.io/phillips-family-curse.md

  "No... you're my Grandma.
 FUCK!"
 I replied, even the slightest movement of her was enough to make me spasm.

  "Do you think I like knowing it's my grandson who gets me off?" she spat out.
 "That my grandson turned into a hunky, fit piece of ass?
 Do you think I like that you've made my juices drip down my thighs these last couple days?
 Do you think I like knowing that my grandson has a fat slab of dick that can fuck for hours on end?" she asked with a sneer, clenching herself around me again, making me groan.
 She released her tight grip and smiled at my plight.
 "Well, I do.
 I do love it, and you will too, eventually.
 You'll learn to love it.
 A few weeks in my bed, putting you through your paces... you won't be able to live without me!"
-Report_Story #8